loco-3d/crocoddyl/README.md

    year={2019}
 }
 ```
-The rest of the publications describes different component of **Crocoddyl**:
+The rest of the publications describes different components of **Crocoddyl**:

 ### Publications